-The euro bank loans received were mainly negotiated at EURIBOR plus a surcharge of up to 3.9% or BELIBOR up to 2.35% and for BGN loans - up to 4.1% fixed (2016: EUR - EURIBOR plus 4.9% or fixed up to 12% or BELIBOR up to 2% and for BGN loans - SOFIBOR plus a margin of up to 3.5%).
+The euro bank loans received were mainly negotiated at EURIBOR plus a surcharge of up to 3.5% or BELIBOR up to 2.35% and for BGN loans - up to 4.1% fixed and for bank loans in a Serbian dinar - BELIBOR to 0.5% (2016: EUR - EURIBOR plus 4.9% or fixed up to 12% or BELIBOR up to 2% and for BGN loans - SOFIBOR plus a margin of up to 3.5%).
 Loans are for working capital.

 Investment-purpose loans are intended for purchase of tangible fixed assets and expanding of activities.

 The following collateral has been established in favour of the creditor banks: